cse110-sp21-group8/cse110-sp21-group8/admin/meetings/041221-kickoff.md

     - [Overview](https://canvas.ucsd.edu/courses/25069/assignments/281355)
     - Rules
         - Ex: responding to slack messages in timely manner, meeting expectations, etc.
+        - Established rough draft of rules
+        - Team leads will edit and notify team when final version is ready for signatures

 5. Preview of next meeting
     - solidfy time?